vinhquevu/angora/README.md

 (-.-)
 o_(")(")
 ```
 Angora is a job execution system based on message queues.
-There is no coding required to use Angora, although everyone is encouraged to make it their own.
-The jobs, a.k.a. tasks, are Linux system commands executed via Python's subprocess module, i.e. `echo 'Hello World'`.
+There is no Python
+coding required to use Angora, or at least very little, although everyone is
+encouraged to make it their own.
+The jobs, a.k.a. tasks, are Linux system
+commands executed via Python's subprocess module, i.e. `echo 'Hello World'`.
 Jobs are configured in YAML files.
-Jobs are assigned to messages and when one of those matching messages is read from a job queue, the job will execute.
-Each job has the option to send additional messages on success.
-Those messages and their corresponding jobs are how workflows are built.
-You can interact with the Angora system via a web API and the user interface is a web application.
+Jobs are assigned to messages and when one
+of those matching messages is read from a job queue, the job will execute.
+Each
+job has the option to send additional messages on success.
+Those messages and
+their corresponding jobs are how workflows are built.
+You can interact with the
+Angora system via a web API and the user interface is a web application.

 ## Installation
 ### Erlang
 You'll need to install [Erlang](https://www.erlang.org/).
+Follow the
-Follow the instructions for your system or visit the Erlang site for more details.
+instructions for your system or visit the Erlang site for more details.

 For Homebrew on OS X: `brew install erlang`
 For MacPorts on OS X: `port install erlang`